Microeconomics for Managers Chapter 2

 Let's visualise this again.

 We can plot the iso-profit curves for firm A alongside the reaction curves for the Cournot equilibrium.
-The iso-profit curve represents all the combinations of outputs (or other variables) that result in a specific level of profit that firm aims to achieve.
+The iso-profit curve represents all the combinations of outputs (or other variables) that result in a specific level of profit KK that firm AA aims to achieve.
 Each point on an iso-profit curve corresponds to the same level of profit.
 The concept is similar to that of an isoquant in production theory, which represents all the combinations of inputs that result in a specific level of output.

 Each iso-curve in this graph is described by the formula